 THE GREAT TRENT RIVER RAFT RACE

-11:00 – 2:00 Race starts will be staggered as to reduce congestion and for safety depending on the number of entries.
+11:00 AM until 2:00 PM Race starts will be staggered as to reduce congestion and for safety depending on the number of entries.

-Participants can register for the event at www.TheGreatTrentRiverRaftRace.com
+Participants may register for the race at www.TheGreatTrentRiverRaftRace.com

-All participants must sign a GTRRR Release and Waiver.
+All participants must sign a GTRRR Release and Waiver form.